adriaanjacobs/llvm-getting-started/README.md

 Since the passrunner runs on bitcode, you'll have to generate that from whatever language you're trying to analyze first.
 For clang, you can do this with the `-S -emit-llvm` options.

 If you want to do whole-program analysis (WPA), I highly recommend [the gllvm project](https://github.com/SRI-CSL/gllvm) at the moment to generate complete LLVM bitcode for complex projects.
 It is a version of the more well-known [wllvm](https://github.com/travitch/whole-program-llvm) project that, among other things, sports faster compile times.
 An easy project to get started with is [MbedTLS](https://github.com/Mbed-TLS/mbedtls), since it builds statically by default and has some useful test programs (like [benchmark.c](https://github.com/Mbed-TLS/mbedtls/blob/development/programs/test/benchmark.c)) that are moderately sized but still simple enough for most points-to analyses.

+If you want to run some passes before running your analysis, you can either do that with `opt`, or you can add them to `MPM` in [passrunner.cpp](passrunner.cpp) before `MyInstrumentationPass` if you want to run them every time.
+This gives very precise control over the layout of the IR before you run your own stuff.

 Lastly, ideally, we could run these out-of-tree passes at link time using Clang's link-time optimization (LTO).
 However, this does not support the new pass manager yet.